martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Turn on logging and set the number of records to keep.
 Turn on logging for email and set the number of records to keep.

 ### Enable run log
 Click the Enable run log checkbox.
-This will turn logging on and enable irrigation history on the Home page's timeline.
+This will turn logging on and enable irrigation history on the Home page timeline.

 ### Max run entries
 Enter the number of records to keep in the log Set this to a number that will cover a reasonable length of time such as a week or month.
 This will depend on the number of programs and stations you have.
 There will be one record for each time a station is run.
 0=no limit.